-Now you have two options: Either you want the document to disappear from your todo list for the time being (then you have to snooze) or you keep the document with incomplete transaction on your todo list.
+Now you have two options: Either you want the document to disappear from your to-do list for the time being (then you have to snooze it) or you keep the document with the incomplete transaction on your to-do list.

-You can change the start date of your task list via:
+You can adjust this start date in your settings:

 You can link the transaction through the detail of your expense statement:

-There you can then link the transactions and the card is complete.
+There you can then link the transactions.
+The card is now complete.

 Yes you can.
-There are three ways in doing so:
+There are three ways to do so:

 Private expenses paid with business money or business expenses paid with private money can be marked as such within OkiOki.
 This is all your accountant needs to know in order to book them on your drawings account.
-Btw, in OkiOki you can always leave a comment for your accountant if you would like to give him some extra information.
+By the way, in OkiOki you can always leave a comment for your accountant if you would like to give them some extra information.

 For that you can use a recurring transactions automation rule.
-To do that:
+To do that, follow the steps below: